encircled/jPut/README.md

 Such run will be marked as failed and an error will be passed to result recorders (like Kibana)

+## Global JPut configuration

+- *jput.enabled* - boolean - enables/disables execution of performance tests
+- *jput.reporter.class* - fully classified class name of custom Result Recorder
+- *jput.env.custom.params* - custom parameters which will be passed to Result Recorders (for example to Kibana).
+Might be used for example for tested application version, environment code, name of test runner etc. Format is `key1:value1,key2:value2`, i.e. value split by `:`, multiple values separated by `,`

+#### ELK

+- *jput.storage.elastic.enabled* - boolean - enables/disables elasticsearch as a Result Recorder
+- *jput.storage.elastic.host* - elasticsearch server host name
+- *jput.storage.elastic.port* - elasticsearch server port
+- *jput.storage.elastic.scheme* - network scheme, e.g. http/https
+- *jput.storage.elastic.index* - elasticsearch index name to be used
+- *jput.storage.elastic.env.identifiers* - this property can be use to distinguish perf results from different environments or client machine.
+For example when tested application is running on multiple servers each with different available resources (CPU/RAM/DISC) which may affect the results.
+This property will be used during trend analysis to compare results from the same environment.

+#### Filesystem

+- *jput.storage.file.enabled* - boolean - enables/disables file Result Recorder
+- *jput.storage.file.path* - absolute path to the file which will be used a a storeage

 ### Examples